yuweijun/blog/_posts/2008-01-21-function-arguments-callee-recursive.md

 ---

-Early versions of JavaScript did not allow named function expressions, and because of that we could not make a recursive function expression:
+Early versions of javascript did not allow named function expressions, and because of that we could not make a recursive function expression:

 {% highlight javascript %}
 // This snippet will work: